Morethia obscura: Description

 Skinks are small reptiles that belong to the family Scincidae.
 The family Scinicidae is described as being one of the most diverse lizard families known.
 Skinks in general have quite small legs not in proportion to their body size and no pronounced neck but are bilaterally symmetrical.
 The shrubland Morethia skink (M. obscura) is, often mistaken for the ragged snake eyed skink (C. pannosus).
 M. obscura is a small terrestrial lizard, with an average adult body weight of approximately 1.9 grams, with an olive brown to olive gray dorsal surface.
 This species sometimes has a pale dorsolateral stripe and a broad irregular black lateral stripe.
-Adults with intact tails measure approximately 107mm to 129mm with a snout vent length of anywhere between 18mm to 56 mm.
+Adults with intact tails measure approximately 107 mm to 129 mm with a snout vent length of anywhere between 18 mm to 56 mm.
 The M. obscura has one pair of nuchals, which are two or more plates covering of the dorsal portion of the neck.
-These skinks have one to four ear openings with a tympanic middle ear system with an inner ear structure called an otolith which detects acceleration and acoustic sounds with a hearing range of up to 40dB.
-Scales on the mid body are usually between 26 to 28 rows with lamellae (thin plates) under the fourth toe, which are smooth or keeled and unicarinate.
+These skinks have one to four ear openings with a tympanic middle ear system with an inner ear structure called an otolith which detects acceleration and acoustic sounds with a hearing range of up to 40 dB.
+Scales on the mid body are usually between 26 and 28 rows with lamellae (thin plates) under the fourth toe, which are smooth or keeled and unicarinate.